To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 The stigma that shelter dogs are bad dogs is a stereotype that is mostly untrue.
 Unfortunately, too many dogs are in shelters, and people are scared to adopt them because they think there must be some bad reason that they were sent to the shelter.

 However, the majority of the time, the reasons for the dog being sheltered are unrelated to the dog’s behavior.
-Many dogs find themselves in shelters because they are lost, abandoned or the owners are unable to care for them any longer.
+Many dogs find themselves in shelters because they are lost or abandoned, or the owners are unable to care for them any longer.
 Sadly, the dog is simply no longer a priority in that family’s life.
+Find out how to foster a dog and how it can help a dog in need while bringing you joy.

 Reputation Of Shelter Dogs

 We realize this isn’t the case for all dogs.
-Unfortunately, some dogs are abused or are poorly trained, and as a result, have less desirable traits even before entering the shelter.
+Unfortunately, some dogs are abused or poorly trained and, as a result, have less desirable traits even before entering the shelter.
 Few of these dogs are a lost cause, though.

 In fact, foster dogs can live more comfortably and learn to trust and love humans even if they’ve experienced abuse in their lifetime.
 These dogs can live in a less stressful environment and learn how to behave in a home, which can help get them adopted sooner.